 Bipolar disorder is a well-researched mental health condition.
 As far back as the Ancient Greeks and Romans, humans have noticed each other experiencing episodes of mania and depression.
 Between 4% and 5% of American adults will experience bipolar disorder at some point in their lives.

 It wasn’t until the 1950s that the first formal diagnosis of manic-depressive disorder appeared in the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-I).
-The In 1980 the term bipolar disorder was used for the first time.
+In 1980, the term bipolar disorder was used for the first time.

 Footprints to Recovery is a valuable resource if you want to overcome your struggles with co-occurring bipolar disorder and addiction.
 Our team of behavioral health and substance abuse treatment clinicians have helped countless people regain control of their lives, and we’re ready to help you.